bbrfkr/ansible_role_openstack_mariadb/README.md

   * set mariadb config
   * set mariadb service enabled and started
   * execute mysql_secure_installation
+  * set mariadb allowed for root user to connect from remote host

 ## Caution!!
 * This role assumpts a part of network settings (nics, default gateway and dns server) is completed.